Irvine, California: 19th century

-In 1864, José Andrés Sepúlveda, owner of Rancho San Joaquín, sold 50000 acre to Benjamin and Thomas Flint, Llewellyn Bixby, and James Irvine for $18,000 to resolve debts due to the Great Drought.
+In 1864, José Andrés Sepúlveda, owner of Rancho San Joaquín, sold 50,000 acre to Benjamin and Thomas Flint, Llewellyn Bixby, and James Irvine for $18,000 to resolve debts due to the Great Drought.
 In 1866, Irvine, Flint and Bixby acquired 47000 acre Rancho Lomas de Santiago for $7,000.
 After the Mexican-American War the land of Rancho Santiago de Santa Ana fell prey to tangled titles.
 In 1868, the ranch was divided among three claimants as part of a lawsuit: Flint, Bixby and Irvine.
 The ranches were devoted to sheep grazing.
 However, in 1870, tenant farming was permitted.

 In 1878, James Irvine acquired his partners' interests for $150,000 ($ in dollars).
 His 110000 acre stretched 23 mi from the Pacific Ocean to the Santa Ana River.
 James Irvine died in 1886.
 The ranch was inherited by his son, James Irvine II, who incorporated it into the Irvine Company.
 James Irvine II shifted the ranch operations to field crops, olive and citrus crops.

-In 1888, the Santa Fe Railroad extended its line to Fallbrook Junction, north of San Diego, and named a station along the way after James Irvine.
+In 1888, the Santa Fe Railroad extended its line to Fallbrook Junction, north of San Diego, establishing a station and naming it in honor of James Irvine.
 The town that formed around this station was named Myford, after Irvine's son, because a post office in Calaveras County already bore the family name.
 The town was renamed Irvine in 1914.